hashicorp/boundary-reference-architecture/deployment/azure/README.md

 ## Deploy
 To deploy this example:
-- Go into the `/azure` subdirectory
 - Ensure you are logged into Azure (`az login`)
 - Run the following:

 ```
 terraform init
-terraform apply
+terraform apply -target module.azure
 ```

+This will spin up only the Azure infrastructure by targeting the Azure module.
 You can specify the version of Boundary you would like installed by using the variable `boundary_version`.
 By default it will use version `0.1.7`.

 Once the infrastructure is finished provisioning, the output will be used to configure boundary.
 The configuration will create an SSH keypair and a self-signed certificate for TLS.
 The self-signed certificate is uploaded to the Key Vault.
 You will need to add the certificate to your trusted certificate authorities to move forward with the Boundary configuration.
 A future enhancement to the Boundary Terraform provider will allow you to skip TLS certificate validation.